dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-Now we need to dependency inject the `LoggedInViewControllable` conforming instance.
-We'll not walk you through this right now, as this is the focus area for [tutorial3](../tutorial3-rib-di-and-communication).
-For now, just override the content of LoggedInBuilder.swift with [this code](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial2-composing-ribs/source/source1.swift?raw=true).
+We need to inject the `LoggedInViewControllable` instance into `LoggedIn` RIB.
+We'll not walk you through this right now, as this will be covered in [tutorial 3](../tutorial3-rib-di-and-communication).
+For now, just override the content of `LoggedInBuilder.swift` with [this code](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial2-composing-ribs/source/source1.swift?raw=true).

-Now the LoggedIn RIB can show and hide its child RIBs views by invoking methods on the `LoggedInViewControllable`.
+Now the `LoggedIn` RIB can show and hide its child RIBs views by invoking methods on the `LoggedInViewControllable` implemented by the `Root` RIB.

-## Attaching the OffGame RIB when the LoggedIn RIB loads
+## Attaching the `OffGame` RIB when the `LoggedIn` RIB loads

-Let's create a new RIB called OffGame, which is supposed to display a "Start Game" button.
-This is our splash screen for the game that is displayed when we haven't started the game yet.
+As mentioned previously, `LoggedIn` RIB is viewless, it can only switch between its child RIBs.
+Let's create the first of these child RIBs, a RIB called `OffGame` that will display a "Start Game" button and handle the taps on it.

 Follow the same instructions as in our [previous tutorial](../tutorial1) to create a RIB with a view.
 We'd suggest creating a new group for it called "OffGame".

-Once you've created the RIB, implement its UI.
-Feel free to use the provided [OffGameViewController](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial2-composing-ribs/source/source2.swift?raw=true) implementation to save time.
+Once you've created the RIB, implement its UI in `OffGameViewController` class.
+To save time, you can use [the provided implementation](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial2-composing-ribs/source/source2.swift?raw=true).

+Now, let's connect the newly created `OffGame` RIB with its parent `LoggedIn`.
+The `LoggedIn` RIB should be able to build the `OffGame` RIB and attach it as a child.

-Then, we'll change the constructor of the `LoggedInRouter` to declare a dependency on a `OffGameBuildable` instance.
-Let's modify the constructor like so:
+Change the constructor of the `LoggedInRouter` to declare a dependency on a `OffGameBuildable` instance.
+To do so, modify its constructor as suggested below:

 ```swift
 init(interactor: LoggedInInteractable,